How To Apply

 TUITION

-Tuition for the 2024-2025 year is $2700 and due August 5, 2024 for those who are selected into the program (unless a written payment plan is agreed upon by this time).
+Tuition for the 2025-2026 year is $2800 and due August 5, 2025 for those who are selected into the program (unless a written payment plan is agreed upon by this time).
 As a program of the Thurston County Chamber Foundation, we do our best to off-set the cost of tuition for all participants.
 Many thanks to our Sustaining Trustees, we are able to give all participants the lowest rate possible as your tuition only covers about 60% of the program operating costs; therefore, we do not have any scholarships for LTC at this time.

 CURRICULUM YEAR

-The 10-month program will begin in September 2024 and ends in June 2025.
-The class meets monthly (two days in September) for daylong Challenge Days (8am-5pm) that focus on specific topics.
+The 10-month program will begin in September 2025 and ends in June 2026.
+The class meets monthly (two days in September & March) for daylong Challenge Days (8am-5pm) that focus on specific topics.
 The curriculum is experience-based and explores issues affecting our community through meetings and discussions with established leaders, site visits, individual projects and other activities.
 Full participation and engagement is expected of all class members.

 In the event that we are not able to meet in-person, we will meet virtually via Zoom.
-The schedule of the program days will not change, but the hours may within the day.
+The schedule of the program days will not change, but the hours may within that day.
 We will follow the guidance of the Thurston County Health Department.

 Attendance & Expectations